pwilczewski/DRL_p1_banana/README.md

 ### Introduction

-First project for the Udacity Deep Reinforcement

-For this project, I trained an agent to navigate and collect bananas in a large, square world.
+This repository contains my solution for the first product in Udacity's Deep Reinforcement Learning Nanodegree.
+For this project I trained an agent to navigate and collect bananas in a large, square world.

 ![Trained Agent][image1]